stoprover/FinalProject/README.md

 UNRESOLVED BUGS:
 ----------------------------------------------------------------------
 - Accounts that are created cannot be used, since "GUI.java" cannot open a new window for an account without subjects in it, and new accounts do not have any subjects in them.
 The backend in order to create an account, "CreateAcc.java", works correctly, and if one were to input an allowed username and password, this data would be added to the CSV file storing data for all accounts (this file is called "Example.csv").
-In addition, a new window to log in or sign up would open, showing that this backend does work.
 - Error messages for logging in and signing up are cut off due to the size of the window.
 We were unable to change the size of the window through the code.
 Thus, it is necessary to physically make the GUI window larger or to maximize it in order for these error messages to not be cut off.
 - Passwords inputted when attempting to log in or sign up are not in JPasswordFields due to a lack of time to code this feature.
 - Sleep Tracker and Activity Tracker in Tab 1 are features that we did not have time to code.